Girou History, Family Crest & Coats of Arms

 Toussaint Giroux, born in 1636, son of Jean and Marguerite (née Quilleron), arrived in Canada from Perche, France on 29th September 1654.
 In Quebec he worked as a weaver and a land clearer.
 He married Marie Godard in 1654 and together they had twelve children.
 After Marie's death, Toussaint remarried to Thérèse Leblanc in Beauport, Quebec on 29th October 1686.

-Important Dates for the Girou family
+Early History of the Girou family

 This web page shows only a small excerpt of our Girou research.
 Another 124 words (9 lines of text) covering the years 1464, 1590, 1667, 1724, 1610, 1628 and 1711 are included under the topic Early Girou History in all our PDF Extended History products and printed products wherever possible.